When preparing for the CFA exams, it is important to understand the different weights applied to each topic

 Portfolio Management: 10% to 15%

-Based on the above data, you can see that the most important topics in the second level of the CFA exams are Equity Investments, Financial Reporting and Analysis, Fixed Income, Portfolio Management and Ethical and Professional Standards.
+Based on the above data, you can see that the most important topics in the second level of the CFA exams are Equity Investments, Financial Statement Analysis, Fixed Income, Portfolio Management and Ethics.

 It is recommended that you spend around 60% of your study time focused on these five areas.
 With a suggested study time of 300 hours per testing level, you should be spending 180 hours on these five subjects alone.

 Keep in mind that if there is an area that you are struggling with, extra study time is never a bad idea.
-To get prepared, check out the study guides that are available on the CFA Institute’s website.
+We’ve reviewed the top CFA prep courses out there to help you pass your exam.
+Also, check out the study guides that are available on the CFA Institute’s website.
 They have the most valuable study materials available, as there is nothing in the guides that won’t appear on the tests.

 CFA Level 3 Weighting By Topic

-As you can see, the scoring for Fixed Income Investments and Portfolio Management and Wealth Planning can account for up to 60% of your total score, so that should be reflected in your study time and preparation.
-For example, if you are spending 300 hours preparing and studying for the Level 3 exam, then you should be spending a minimum of 150 hours between those two topics alone.
+As you can see, the scoring for Asset Allocation and Portfolio Construction can account for up to 40% of your total score, so that should be reflected in your study time and preparation.
+For example, if you are spending 300 hours preparing and studying for the Level 3 exam, then you should be spending a minimum of 120 hours between those two topics alone.

 FAQ